Coldest Places in United States

 The mean annual temperatures given here are long-term historical averages, based on weather data collected from 1981 to 2010 for the NOAA's National Climatic Data Center.

-Places with the Most Days of Freezing Temperatures
+Places That Most often Have Freezing Temperatures

 The place in the United States that most often drops below freezing is not in the far north, as you'd expect.
 Instead itís in California, a state known more for warmth than incessant cold.